Sherell “Rell’’ Chillik

 Photo by Jordan Tiberio

 Sherell Chillik was born in 1993 in Detroit, MI.
-She currently lives and works in Flint, MI.
-She received her BFA in painting at the College for Creative Studies in 2018.
-Her most recent artist residency programs include the Ox-Bow School of Art and Residency in Saugatuck, MI, and Anderson Ranch Art Center in Snowmass Village, CO.
-She taught collage and painting classes for students with disabilities through Michigan Arts Access Teaching Artist Residency in 2023.
+She received her BFA in painting at the College for Creative Studies in 2018 and will attend Cranbrook Academy of Art in the fall of 2025 for a Master’s in Painting.
+In 2024, she attended the Anderson Ranch Art Center Residency in Snowmass Village, CO, and taught collage and painting classes for students with disabilities through the Michigan Arts Access Teaching Artist Residency in 2023.
 Her most recent shows include the “95th MI Contemporary Art Exhibition” at Muskegon Museum of Art in Muskegon, MI, "Black Creativity Juried Art Exhibition" at Griffin Science Museum of Science and Industry in Chicago, IL, and the "Carroll Harris Simms National Black Art Competition and Exhibition" at the African American Museum in Dallas TX.